tjsr/action-npm-outdated/README.md

 ## Requirements

-This action requires npm v10.8.1 or v10.8.2, as the JSON report format it reads and parses is different in 10.8.0 and before.
-At the time of writing it checks these exact versions - a later update will be required when 10.9.x is released.
+This action requires npm v10.8.1 or higher, as the JSON report format it reads and parses is different in 10.8.0 and before.

 ## Usage